 But perhaps the most critical element of your metal building system purchase is the distributor who sells it to you.
 The right distributor will provide value through service, expertise and client commitment.
 They’ll think not only in terms of reducing upfront cost — but maximizing long-term value.

 At Searcy Building Systems, we hold ourselves to a higher standard.
 We do more than save our customers money — we provide value in every aspect of your metal building without cutting corners.
 26-gauge panels come standard.
 So do framed openings and deluxe base angles with flashing.
 In fact, a lot of “extras” come standard with every Searcy Building Systems — see the full list of standard features here.
 And you’ll have a dedicated building consultant to guide you through the process every step of the way.

 We take care of our clients.
 Whether you’re a major general contractor who sells dozens of custom buildings a year or a small church committee looking for a cost-effective church option, you’ll receive above-standard service and expertise.

-That’s why partnering with a reputable and knowledgeable distributor like Searcy Building Systems is a great value-add for the owner and competitive advantage for the contractor.
 Download our guide to capturing value with your building purchase to learn more about how a metal building system can save owners thousands in the long term, and how contractors can leverage this information to close more sales.